Update November 2019

 A Stuff News article explains how proposed Marlborough Sounds marine protection rules survive Government legal challenge

-Note: 2017 and 2018 documents refer to latest Environment Court Case Motiti vs BOP Regional Council to establish spatial planning for their areas
+Note: 2019 dated documents are referring to the latest Appeal Court decision, along with a statement of evidence by Moana Jackson dated 2018 which is also for the latest Appeal Case.
+Other 2017 and 2018 documents refer to earlier Environment Court Case Motiti vs BOP Regional Council to establish spatial planning for their areas